-Renting and loading a large storage unit might seem like a daunting task.
-But it doesn’t have to be if you do a little up-front preparation.
+Renting and loading large storage units might seem like a daunting task.
+Whether a business or personal residence, with a little up-front preparation using our pro storage tips, you create an ideal storage solution.
 The most familiar way to think of a large storage unit is that it’s roughly equivalent in size to a one-car garage.
 If you want more organization, larger storage units can give you more flexibility and space.

 Large storage units can hold an entire household of belongings, but they are also utilized for storing vehicles, small boats, snowmobiles, and jet skis.
 The most sought after large storage units are typically 10X20 (200 square feet) and 10X30 (300 square feet).

 Follow these steps to keep your large storage unit organized.
 Making it easier to locate and retrieve your items will save you time and a headache:

 Divide and Conquer

 - Do you live in a region where the weather is sweltering, humid, below freezing?
 Or maybe all of the above?
 If so, put temperature sensitive items such as electronics, artwork, and family heirlooms into a climate-controlled storage unit.

 - Things you keep in the garage, basement, or attic, might be well suited for a conventional (no heating or cooling) storage unit.

 - Conventional storage is less expensive so dividing your belongings into two groups can make your storage solutions more affordable.

 - Create and maintain walkways inside your storage unit so you can retrieve your stored items without having to unload half of your storage unit.

 - Grouping items such as seasonal gear and sports equipment in the front of your unit will make them easier to access.